sai-re/boat_ramps_gold_coast/README.md

 ## Once complete

-When you've finished writing your code, please host it in a publicly accessible location (such as github) for us to clone, along with a readme on how to run it.
+When you've finished writing your code, please host it where we can access it, for example, as a public repo in GitHub (or a private and add us as a collabrator) and any instructions needed to run it.

 ### Good luck!